fwu03/Smartphone_Survey/doc/Milestone2_EDA.md

 With a sample size of 27, the Pearson’s Chi-squared test of independance show that there is no significant association between the smartphone choices and laptop preferences with a p-value of 0.1463.
 The test statistic was 3.8435 with 2 degree of freedom.
-Base on the contgency table, we see that there is 17 iOS user vs 10 android user.
+Base on the contingency table, we see that there is 17 iOS user vs 10 android user.
 Also, there is 16 MacOS user vs 10 Windows user, and 1 user wih an alternative computer operating system.